mattwalmsley/financial-modelling/quantitative/documentation/systematic_trading/02_statistical_foundations.md

 ### Other EMH Compatible Sources of Return

 - Betting against b (EMH compatible, not CAPM)
-  - We get rewarded if we can use leverage, or have a high tolerance for risk
+  - Traders get rewarded if they can use leverage, or have a high tolerance for risk
 - Paying for speed
-  - High frequency trading is an expensive business; logically we should earn additional returns to compensate
+  - High frequency trading is an expensive business; logically traders should earn additional returns to compensate
 - Providing liquidity
   - Market making
 - Taking higher moment risk, skew and kurtosis